 During these altered experiences the person is aware of reality and that their experience is unusual.
 The experience is very distressful, even though the person may appear to be unreactive or lacking emotion.

-Symptoms may begin in early childhood; the average age a person experiences the disorder is 16.
+Symptoms may begin in early childhood; the average age a person first experiences the disorder is 16.
 Less than 20 percent of people with depersonalization/derealization disorder first experience symptoms after age 20.

 Dissociative amnesia involves not being able to recall information about oneself (not normal forgetting).
 This amnesia is usually related to a traumatic or stressful event and may be: